How to open a company in Dubai step by step

 Type Complexity Foreign ownership Local operations Requirements Ideal for

-Sole Establishment Low 100% (sector-dependent) Yes DET license, physical office, full liability Self-employed with local clients
+Sole Establishment Low 100% (sector-dependent) Yes DET license, full liability Self-employed with local clients

-Offshore Medium-low 100% No Simple registration, no physical office Holding, asset management or international trade
+Offshore Medium-low 100% No Simple registration, no physical office required as the registered address is the CSP's Holding, asset management, international trade or international activities

 Request more information